Epistemic Uncertainty in Conformal Scores: A Unified Approach: Experiments

 \subsection{Results}

 The mean average coverage is close to the nominal 90\% for all methods (Table \ref{tab:amc} and \ref{tab:amc_reg} of Appendix \ref{sec:additional}), which is expected since all methods are conformal.

-In the quantile regression setting, Table \ref{tab:aisl_quantile} highlights \ourmethod{}'s strong performance across all datasets, with the MDN-MC Dropout variant excelling in 12 out of 13 cases.
-Notably, \ourmethod{} outperforms all competitors on 7 datasets, effectively balancing coverage and interval precision.
-Additionally, Tables \ref{tab:il} and \ref{tab:pcorr} (Appendix \ref{sec:additional}) show that the MDN-MC Dropout variant produces narrower predictive intervals while maintaining good conditional coverage.
+In the quantile regression setting, Table~\ref{tab:aisl_quantile} highlights \ourmethod{}'s strong performance across all datasets, with the MDN-MC Dropout variant ranking among the top in 12 out of 13 cases.
+Notably, \ourmethod{} outperforms all competing methods on 7 datasets, effectively balancing coverage and interval sharpness.
+Table~\ref{tab:interval_ratio_quantile} demonstrates \ourmethod{}'s superior adaptability to data-sparse regions, with the MDN-MC Dropout variant achieving the highest outlier-to-inlier interval length ratio in 10 out of 13 cases.
+Table~\ref{tab:coverage_outlier} further confirms good coverage for outliers in those same sparse regions.
+Additionally, Tables~\ref{tab:il} and~\ref{tab:pcorr} (Appendix~\ref{sec:additional}) show that this variant yields narrower intervals while maintaining strong conditional coverage.

-For regression, Table \ref{tab:aisl_reg} shows \ourmethod{}'s strong performance across most datasets.
-The MDN-MC Dropout variant excels in 12 out of 13 cases, while the BART version ranks among the top in 8 datasets.
-Additionally, Tables \ref{tab:il_reg} and \ref{tab:pcorr_reg} (Appendix \ref{sec:additional}) confirm its effectiveness in interval length, as well as approximate conditional coverage.
-These results highlight \ourmethod{}'s flexibility and robustness in capturing epistemic and aleatoric uncertainty across different conformal scores.
+For the regression setting, Table~\ref{tab:aisl_reg} confirms \ourmethod{}'s strong performance across most datasets, with the MDN-MC Dropout variant excelling in 12 out of 13 cases and the BART version ranking among the top in 8.
+Tables~\ref{tab:interval_ratio_reg} and~\ref{tab:coverage_outlier_reg} report the outlier-to-inlier interval length ratio and outlier coverage, respectively—both showing that the MDN-MC Dropout variant performs consistently well in data-sparse regions.
+Additionally, Tables~\ref{tab:il_reg} and~\ref{tab:pcorr_reg} (Appendix~\ref{sec:additional}) confirm its ability to generate concise intervals while preserving approximate conditional coverage.